kskim-phd/CSIP/README.md

 # Segmentation
 ------
-Put the test image in the "inputs folder" to create a split mask.
+Put the test image in the "inputs" folder to create a split mask.
 After that, receive the segmentation model pre-trained weight file above and put it in "segmentation/segmentation_checkpoint".
 Please run "segmentation/codes/inference.py".

 The segmented mask (same name_mask.jpg) and the preprocessed image (same name) are stored in the "input" folder.